diddledan/wp-a-z-listing/readme.txt

 2. The Widget is shown here.

 == Changelog ==

+= 1.6.1 =
+* Regression fix: Notice was emitted by PHP about invalid variable.
+This was cosmetic only, and had no impact on functionality.

+= 1.6.0 =
+* Fix bug of case sensitity in listings order
+* Better warning of deprecated functions when called by other plugins or themes

 = 1.5.3 =
 * Regression in 1.5.2 causing empty listing is fixed